 Developing consistent ways to tell family members, friends, co-workers, and others can also be a big help.
 Anger and frustration are inevitable in most splits, but to avoid doing irreparable damage to yourself and others, you’ll also learn how to pick your spots to vent and with whom.

-Ideally, if you’re in need, pre-counseling and post-counseling can work together to minimize impacts from a divorce.
+Ideally, if you’re in need, pre-counseling and post-counseling can work together to minimize the impact of divorce.
 But many people may tough it out during a divorce, only to cave in after the fact.

 Redefining yourself as a single person, or how your new relationship works with somebody you divorced can be rough.
 There are no real rules, simply because every marriage and every relationship is different.